combinaut/laforge/Readme.md

     foo.forge! # => Saves the model with the attributes { height: 19, width: nil, name: 'El Capitan' }
   ```

-Note calling `remove_data_entries` marks the data_entries for destruction, but the data_entries are destroyed and nullified until `forge!`
+**Note:** calling `remove_data_entries` marks the Data Entries for destruction, but they are not destroyed and the removed attributes not nullified until `forge!` is called.

 ### Overriding Priority